yuanqing/shell-basics/README.md

 ## Introduction

-The Unix shell (or command line) is a program that allows us to run other programs via a text interface.
+The Unix shell (or *terminal*, or *command line*) is a program that allows us to run other programs via a text interface.

 ### Running a program